 Every insurance plan is different and may have varying guidelines as to what types of catheters they will cover as well as how many.

-As soon as we receive your insurance information, we work quickly to verify your insurance plan’s catheter coverage and find out if there is any extra documentation or authorization to obtain.
+As soon as we receive your insurance information, we work quickly to verify your insurance plan’s catheter coverage.
+Our specialists will also find out if your insurance requires any extra documentation or authorization.

-Contact us today to find out what your insurance plan covers and get the ball rolling on getting your much-needed urethral catheter supplies to your door discreetly and quickly.
+Contact us today to find out what your insurance plan covers.

 What insurance networks is 180 Medical contracted with?